syrianarchive/syrianarchive-investigations/drafts/National Hospital, Maarat al Numaan.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/V4Nt8JWXVcQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-[A second video shows](https://www.youtube.com/watch?v=de7N2n7eYJc) rescuing newborn child, the paramedic asked someone to bring him a Laryngoscope then after several seconds another man come and said "go to the car now, the tanks might explode.", the paramedic toke the child and went to a car.
+[A second video shows](https://www.youtube.com/watch?v=de7N2n7eYJc) rescuing newborn child, the paramedic asked someone to bring him a Laryngoscope then after several seconds another man came and said "go to the car now, the tanks might explode.", the paramedic took the child and went to a car.

 [Another video presents a summary](https://www.youtube.com/watch?v=Q4DboRpV9L0) of what happened, says the hospital is out of service now and shows stills from incubators room. below a still for one incubator's label:

 ![national08.png](assets/national08.png)

-The label return to baby called Abdullah Amir Sarjawi, 13 days old, the date of his admission was 04 February, and his parents live in Aleppo.
+The label return to a baby called Abdullah Amir Sarjawi, 13 days old, the date of his admission was 04 February, and his parents live in Aleppo.

 Hadi Alabdallah, a citizen journalist, [published a video on his YouTube channel](https://www.youtube.com/watch?v=HcMurYLYlEo) showing destruction inside the hospital, injured including elderly men and women, fires outside of the hospital as a result of the attack, as well as the evacuation of babies and injured from the hospital by the Syria Civil Defense members.
 See still below: